Friday 20 January 2023

 2023 is going to be the year that I take care of me!
 I have spent the last 2 years with my mental health at it’s lowest, taking antidepressants and having zero love for myself.
 It is time to change that mindset, to stop worrying how other people treat me and think of me and my life, to stop and concentrate on me.

-This year, just know that if you need me you know where to find me because I won’t be chasing… but, to be fair, I didn’t chase much in 2022 anyway because of how I was feeling, so I held off texting and messaging to see if I got a message first.
-It was amazing how quiet my phone was!!
+This year, just know that if you need me you know where to find me because I won’t be chasing… but, to be fair, I didn’t chase much in 2022 anyway because of how I was feeling, so I held off texting and messaging to see if I got a message first… it was amazing how quiet my phone was!!

 Tonight we have some dear dear friends, Chris and Dave, coming for a New Year’s Eve dinner (another first for us as we have never done a sit down dinner on NYE before).
 Chris and I have been friends from childhood, ‘my brother from another mother’ and one of my longest, closest and dearest of friends.
 It must be 20yrs ago the last time we spent NYE together.
 To say I’m excited for tonight and what the new year holds is an understatement.